 - LED Bridge (540 MHz Pixel Clock) – Recommended for monitors up to 2560×1440@120 Hz+ and 4K.
-Sold by Nvidia, EVGA, MSI, Asus, among others.
+Sold by NVIDIA, EVGA, MSI, ASUS, and others.
 It can only operate on an increased Pixel Clock if the GPU supports that clock.

-While the two-GPU setup might be the most popular one, SLI can also be configured in a three or four GPU dynamic by either a single bridge that connects every card or by combining two two-way bridges.
-Combining three or four dual cards set up with a 2-way bridge is impossible as the technology for hexa- or octa SLI configuration doesn’t exist.
+While the two-GPU setup is likely the most popular one, SLI can also be configured in a three or four GPU dynamic by either using a single bridge that connects every card or by combining two two-way bridges.
+Combining three or four dual cards set up with a 2-way bridge is impossible as the technology for hexa or octa SLI configuration doesn’t exist.

-The future is uncertain for these layouts as Nvidia is phasing out the support for more than two-card combinations due to high driver complexity.
-As a matter of fact, cards like GTX 1070, GTX 1080 and higher only support the two-way SLI.
+The future is uncertain for these layouts as NVIDIA is phasing out its support for more than two-card combinations due to high driver complexity.
+In fact, cards such as the GTX 1070, GTX 1080 and higher only support the two-way SLI.

 SLI is supported by all Windows versions following Windows Vista, both 32-bit and 64-bit.
-It can be configured to work on Linux, but as there aren’t many high-end graphics video games made for that platform, it seems useless to even try.
+It can also be configured to work on Linux but, as there aren’t many high-end graphics video games made for that platform, there isn’t much point in trying.

-A very powerful and reliable Power Supply Unit is necessary as the GPUs are big power consumers and you’ll be running two or even more at the same time.
-High-end graphics cards can use up to 200-350 watts of power so beware of this as well.
+A very powerful and reliable Power Supply Unit is necessary as the GPUs are big power consumers and you will be running two or more simultaneously.
+High-end graphics cards can use up to 200-350 watts of power so be aware of this as well.

-Important: not all games and applications support SLI.
-For those that do, Nvidia includes SLI profiles in their driver package so you don’t have to set anything up manually to get a far greater gaming experience.
+Important: Not all games and applications support SLI.
+For those that do, NVIDIA includes SLI profiles in their driver package so you don’t have to set anything up manually to enjoy a greater gaming experience.

 Split Frame Rendering